 PPL informed me that I cannot get royalties for production music.
 What makes your service different?

-It is true that PPL does not deal with production music because of the specifics of the UK system.
+It is true that PPL does not deal with production music due to the specifics of the UK system.
 Because of this, PPL does not collect neighbouring rights royalties for production music even in other countries, where the situation is different and where you are entitled to receive neighbouring rights royalties.